pondrejk/dizzer/chap2-carto_insight.md

 TODO – proti interpretácii (niekam zahrnúť??) – https://www.kinecko.com/proti-interpretacii/?fbclid=IwAR2Ms83cZyRofIbDOqhucPID9Qt9aOQyRKFExdxcb9_zhcKndrgPYNN53LQ (Susan Sontag) @sontag1994against – niečo v tom zmysle aj o pozorovaní reprezentácie (mapy) spôsobom akým pozorujeme prírodu – bez automatických hľadaní príčinných súvislostí medzi javmi. (možno odkaz na Kahneman kapitola o statistical thinking? – Jak tu zaváži kartografia?) @kahneman2011thinking (pohľad na denný rytmus mestskej dopravy ako pohľad na vlnobitie alebo iný prírodný jav)

+Like in John Snows example,
+There is the hard truth, knowledge and experience produces insight, there are no shortcuts, visualisation is a mediator but that can stimulate and amplify the thought process.
+But it cannot compensate for the lack of experience and knowledge.

+Expecting to become an expert by looking at a picture is a false promise.

 –––––-